The ultimate list for great getaway trips from Montreal [+20 ideas]

 Prince Edward County, or the county, as the locals call it, is tucked between Toronto, Ottawa, and Montreal.
 The island lake is home of more than 30 wineries and a dozen craft breweries.
 This is the perfect playground for many Torontonians as it offers access beautiful to lake beaches, great food and great wineries.
 In this guide, we will share the best thing to do, where to eat, drink and sleep in Prince Edward County.
 The county is very rural and has 3 main towns Picton (the hub), Wellington and Bloomfield.
 Between the fields and forests, you will get a glimpse of English colonial architecture as the region was a loyalist hub.

 Quebec City is by far one of the most picturesque cities in Canada.
-It has mixed colonial history between French and English and is characterized by being the only remaining walled city north of Mexico.
+It mixed colonial history between French and English and is characterized by being the only remaining walled city north of Mexico.
 The city is one of the oldest cities in North America as it celebrated its 400 years birthday in 2008.
 Wander around and get lost on the hilly cobblestone streets overlooking the Saint Lawrence River.
 The main architectural landmark is the Chateau Frontenac.
 In winter, you can attend the famous Carnaval de Québec.
+Just outside of Quebec City you will find the Montmorency falls.
+Did you know that these falls are 30 meters higher than Niagara Falls?
+However, they are less imposing since they are not that wide.
+The good part is that they are also less crowded!

 The Charlevoix is by far one of the most beautiful sceneries of the Belle Province.
-You will see dramatic mountains going into the Saint-Laurence river gives breathtaking viewpoints.
-The main activities of the region are the Massif mountains and the artsy towns of Baie-Saint-Paul and La Malbaie.
+Did you know that the road trip from Quebec to La Malbaie is one of Canada's most scenic drives?
+You will see dramatic mountains cliffs going into the Saint-Laurence river which gives breathtaking viewpoints.
+The main activities of the region are the Massif mountains, the artsy towns of Baie-Saint-Paul and La Malbaie.
 The region is 1 hour north of Quebec City so I would suggest combining both destinations for the best mix of nature and history.
+Here you will also find of of the most beautiful hikes in Quebec.
+The region has many boutique hotels and of course the castle-like Manoir Richelieu, a Fairmount hotel.

 Toronto is the biggest city in Canada and it is full of activities.
 The city is one of the most multicultural diverse cities in the World!
 It has endless things to do and eat.
-Take a stroll around Kensington Market, go play on the island during the summer, indulge in some art at the AGO (Art Gallery of Ontario), get lost in a Park.
+Take a stroll around Kensington Market, go play on the islands in Lake Ontario during the summer, indulge in some art at the AGO (Art Gallery of Ontario), get lost in one of the numerous parks that the city has.
 And of course, you need to go to the iconic CN Tower and the Distillery District.

 The park is located north of Toronto.
 This could be the perfect mix of outdoor adventures and city discovery.